 When it comes to apple desserts, this recipe takes the cake.
 The blend of apples and citrus is incredible and adds a nice twist to the traditional apple dish.
 The recipe feeds 10, so it’s ideal for a medium-size dinner party.

 Have you ever made lemon bars in a Crock-Pot?
 You’ll never go back.
-These are a splurge when you consider the butter content, but the recipe makes 12 bars.
-Solidify your friendships and give some away, or store them in the freezer and pull one out when you deserve a treat.
+These are pretty rich, thanks to the butter content, but the recipe makes 12 bars.

-This "dessert" is not even classified as one—it’s that healthy.
-Sure, you can have these for breakfast or a snack, but don’t deny that the bars — packed with apples, almond butter, and maple syrup, oh my — are just as able to satisfy sweet cravings.
+Sure, you can have them for breakfast or a snack, but don’t deny that these bars — packed with apples, almond butter, and maple syrup, oh my — are just as able to satisfy sweet cravings.

-This bread has the mouthwatering apple cinnamon taste of the donut that it’s named for.
-But with honey as its sweetener and whole-wheat flour and flaxseed (which is full of protein and fiber), it’s about as healthy as you can get for a donut-like dessert.
+This bread has the mouthwatering apple-cinnamon flavor of the doughnut it’s named for.
+But with honey as its sweetener and whole-wheat flour and flaxseed (which is full of protein and fiber) in the mix, it’s about as nutritious as a doughnut-like dessert can get.

-Equally tasty on a winter or summer day, this lemon poppyseed bread has the perfect pop of citrus (and is a welcome change from the banana and pumpkin bread you’ve been making all season).
-Opt for Greek yogurt instead of sour cream to make this an even healthier option.
+Equally tasty on a winter or summer day, this lemon poppy seed bread has the perfect pop of citrus (and is a welcome shake-up from other breads you’ve been making all season).
+Opt for Greek yogurt instead of sour cream to add some extra protein.

-A zucchini bread recipe that is so fast and easy to mix up you’ll make it all the time.
+This zucchini bread is so fast and easy to mix up that you’ll make it all the time.
 Plus, it helps fill you with a little green goodness while you’re enjoying dessert.
-If you prefer, you can leave the chocolate chips out, and it will still taste like heaven.
+If you prefer a little less sugar, you can leave the chocolate chips out.
+It’ll still taste like heaven.